servo/osmesa-src/mesa-src/src/gallium/docs/source/tgsi.rst

 These opcodes are intended for communication between threads running within the same compute grid.
 For now they're only valid in compute programs.

-.. opcode:: MFENCE - Memory fence

-  Syntax: ``MFENCE resource``

-  Example: ``MFENCE RES[0]``

-  This opcode forces strong ordering between any memory access operations that affect the specified resource.
-This means that previous loads and stores (and only those) will be performed and visible to other threads before the program execution continues.

-.. opcode:: LFENCE - Load memory fence

-  Syntax: ``LFENCE resource``

-  Example: ``LFENCE RES[0]``

-  Similar to MFENCE, but it only affects the ordering of memory loads.

-.. opcode:: SFENCE - Store memory fence

-  Syntax: ``SFENCE resource``

-  Example: ``SFENCE RES[0]``

-  Similar to MFENCE, but it only affects the ordering of memory stores.

 .. opcode:: BARRIER - Thread group barrier